lhu10/Battleship/README.md

 ## Breakdown
 ### Server and Client Communication
 - Server and Client do a handshake

+#### Board Generation
 - Server (player2) generates its board
+  - board generation check
-  - board generation check returns 0 if ships overlap or out of bound
+    - check if board generation failed because ships overlap or out of bound
-  - if check returns 0, server exits
-  - sends the check to client (player1) so client can exit too if check returns 0
+    - Server sends check to Client
+    - Client receives check and exits if player2 board generation fails
 - Client (player1) generates its board
+  - board generation check
     - Client sends check to Server
-  - server receives check and exits if player1 board generation fails
+    - Server receives check and exits if player1 board generation fails

+#### Start of Player1's Turn
 - Player1 is prompted to input coord
+  - surrender check
     - if player1 inputs ctrl-c, sighandler lets program know player1 surrenders
     - Client sends surrender check to server
     - Server recieves check and exits if player1 surrenders
 - Client sends coord to Server
 - Server recieves coord and launches missile
+  - coord check
     - if coord is invalid, Server sends check to Client
     - Client recieves check and has to input another coord and sends that to server
     - Server recieves new coord
     - this repeats until coord is valid
 - Launching missile gives a copy of player2's board without player2's ships being visible
-- Server sends 1D array of 2D board array to Client
+- Server sends 1D array of copy of player2's board 2D array to Client
   - because can't send 2D array through the pipes
 - Client receives 1D array and converts it to 2D array to display
 - Server checks if all of player2's ships have been destroyed
+  - win check
     - if they were all destroyed, player2 loses and Server exits
     - Server sends the check to Client
     - Client receives check and exits if player2 ships were all destroyed and player1 wins
+#### End of Player1's Turn

+#### Start of Player2's Turn

+#### End of Player2's Turn

+- Repeats until surrender check or win check is fulfilled

 ### battleship.c